QUIQQER/erp/README.md

-Produktverwaltung
+QUIQQER ERP System
 ========

-Erstellen Sie Ihren Shop mit den QUIQQER Produkten.
-Verwalten Sie Rechnungen mit den QUIQQER Rechnungen.
+Create your shop with QUIQQER products.
+Manage invoices with QUIQQER invoices.
-Das QUIQQER ERP Modul ermöglicht es Ihnen Ihr eigenes angepasstes ERP / eCommerce System aufzusetzen-
+The QUIQQER ERP module enables you to set up your own customized ERP / eCommerce system.

-Paketname:
+Package name:

     quiqqer/erp